sauerbraten-chungus/chungusmod/README.md

 ## Configuration and Running

-**The default configuration**
+### The default configuration

 If you start the server with the enviroment variable `SPAGHETTI` set (`SPAGHETTI=1 ./sauer_server`), you will spawn a server using the default configuration defined in *1000-sample-config.lua*, with a default map rotation, abuse protection, and some optional gamemods (quadarmours and flag switch).

-Starting the server without an environmant variable will create a vanilla-like Sauerbraten server.
+Starting the server without an environment variable will create a vanilla-like Sauerbraten server.

+### Custom configurations

+The configuration files for the modes below can be found in the script/load.d directory.
+Check out which ports and master server settings they use in order to be able to connect and play with others.

 **The ZOMBIEVPS configuration**